 We’ve all seen the ads claiming how a debt consolidation loans can get you out of financial trouble and reduce your monthly payments.
 Yet, you should know there can be significant risks with this approach.

 If you have missed even one payment or received a collection call, it may be too late to qualify for a bank loan.
 To get a debt consolidation loan from a bank, you will need a spotless credit history, steady income, equity in your home or a co-signer.

 If you use the equity in your home and are unable to make the payments, you could lose your home.
 Frequently, people who take out debt consolidation loans don’t know about the hidden high interest fees and find themselves in even more debt than before.

 Income Tax debt can be a difficult challenge to overcome.
-Our Licensed Insolvency Trustee’s in Hamilton help people who are overwhelmed by their debt load and have fallen behind filing their Income Tax.
+Our Licensed Insolvency Trustee’s help people who are overwhelmed by their debt load and have fallen behind filing their Income Tax.
 We can help negotiate with Revenue Canada to accept a reduced amount on your outstanding taxes and put a stop to the interest charges and penalties.